oob-skulden/Rivus/README.md

 ## Acknowledgments

-Rivus builds on lessons from real-world incidents, open-source security tooling (gitleaks, detect-secrets, git-secrets), OWASP guidance, and practitioner feedback.
+Rivus draws from real-world incidents, open-source security tooling (gitleaks, detect-secrets, git-secrets), OWASP guidance, and practitioner experience.

+The tool emerged organically while securing and publishing a **production static website** https://oobskulden.com , where recurring risks and overlooked edge cases shaped its scope and checks over time.

-Special thanks to the gitleaks, detect-secrets, and git-secrets projects, and to the static site generator communities.
+Special thanks to the gitleaks, detect-secrets, and git-secrets projects, and to the static site generator communities whose work and lessons helped inform Rivus.

 -----